 The Value of OUI Lawyers: License Suspension & OUI Penalties

 If you have been charged with a first OUI offense in the Worcester County or Hampden County areas, our skilled OUI lawyers may be able to get your license back for you within a week by applying for a hardship license.
 Our Worcester MA OUI lawyers will gather the necessary documents and represent you at the Registry of Motor Vehicles (RMV) hearing.

 - Up to two and a half years in prison

 - License suspension up to one year

 Charged With OUI?
-Speak With Murphy & Rudolf, LLP Today.
+Speak With One of the OUI Lawyers at Murphy & Rudolf, LLP Today.

 Even if you have already pleaded guilty, it is still possible to go to trial and win.
 You may also be successful at trial even if you failed the Breathalyzer test.
-Putting an experienced Worcester OUI attorney on your side is the key.
+Putting an experienced DUI lawyer in Worcester MA on your side is the key.